Film-Video Entrance to Major Requirements

 Write a narrative inspired by a significant moment from your life from the perspective of an outside observer.
 It should be double spaced, 12-point Courier font, 250-300 words.
 Seemingly small moments in our lives often turn out to be significant turning points.
 The way we see the world, and other people in it, is changed as a result of that particular experience.
 Use one such moment of realization from your life as a starting point for a short story where a character undergoes a change of awareness as a result of witnessing that moment.

 Creative work for the portfolio can come from projects created in COMM 242, projects done for other courses or work created independently.
 The piece should represent your best work.
 Creative work must take ONE of the following forms:

 - A video or film, no more than 5 minutes in length, over which the applicant had primary creative control.
-Work must be submitted on a DVD or flash drive in in a QuickTime (.mov) file.
+(See below for acceptable formats for submission.)

 - A screenplay, presented in proper screenplay format, no more than seven pages in length, authored by the applicant.

 A written statement

 A statement (double-spaced, 12-point Courier font) contextualizing the submitted creative work consisting of the following elements: